ulivz/vue-codemirror-component/README.md

 Vue.use(VueCodemirror, options)
 ```

-Or if you don't want to pollute the global scope, you can register it when you want to use it:
+Or if you don't want to pollute the global scope, you can register it at where you want to use it:

 ```js
   import { createComponent } from 'vue-codemirror-component'